A global pandemic. Widespread furlough. Disappointed stakeholders. That’s a lot for anyone to manage during the first two years of a job.

 What effect did COVID have on your time as Education Officer?

 I started as an elected officer in Keele Students Union in 2019 when the world was pre-pandemic and I think I had a very normal first six months in post.
 My mindset was ‘Learn as much as you can in the summer.
 Get ready for welcoming freshers in September’.

 Then as we went into 2020 things (obviously!) got very turbulent.
 We ended up closing the building before all the COVID regulations came in because we wanted to keep everyone safe.
 We thought “We’ll be right back”, but we weren’t.

 For me as Education Officer, the workload didn’t pause at all.
 It only got more intense.
 The committees I sat on transitioned to Teams.
 And, if anything, the number of meetings we had increased because everyone was panicking.

-Pretty much everyone else at Keele got furloughed.
+Pretty much everyone in Keele Students Union got furloughed at some point.
 I think at one point we were down to just three people: me, the CEO, and the person who runs the building.

-It was definitely very challenging being the only one.
+It was definitely very challenging being the only one at times.

 Even when the officers hadn’t been furloughed yet, we were operating without a lot of staff.
 You might have wanted to do something for students — like post messages of support and guidance in our Facebook group — but we didn’t have the staff available.